-Insights: See If You’re Eligible to Run a Raffle
+Insights: See If You’re Eligible to Run a Raffle in the US

-Learn about IRS regulations for running raffles in the United States.
+Learn about IRS regulations for running Raffles in the United States.

 Raffles are an excellent way to raise money for your cause, but you should be aware of any legal restrictions.
-In the United States, the IRS considers raffles to be a form of gambling.
+In the United States, the IRS considers Raffles to be a form of gambling.
 Other countries may also have restrictions, but this article specifically applies to organizations in the United States.

 Check Your Eligibility

-Only 501(c) organizations are allowed to run raffles, and some states also require a license or permit.
+Only 501(c) organizations are allowed to run Raffles, and some states also require a license or permit.

-The following states prohibit online raffles:
+The following states prohibit online Raffles:

 - Alabama